-The major content headings are:
+The major contents on this page are:

 Introduction to Royal New Zealand Infantry Regiment Unit History